niranjraj/Supplyco-web-app/README.md

 .User friendly webpage with responsive and aesthetic design.
 .Also provides delivery page for staff to maintain order.
 .Admin page which can be used to manage delivery staff,customers and products available.

+## Issues
+  The current repo is not complete and is only an early state of the project.It may contain some bugs.However the completed version is deployed  through heroku and provided as a link above.This repo is meant as a reference to it.

   ## Login page
   ![screenshot0](screenshot0.png)